blackmold-fun/blackmold-fun.github.io/about.md

 ## Blackmold.fun

 I called it “blackmold” because I like the idea of something growing into a system without any real initialization, and that the underlying system has no control over what is happening to it.
 Not so much a virus, but just something that grows on top, something ugly, and hard to get rid of.
 The vision I have in my head right now is of a black mold taking over a Kuberentes system and running it itself, locking out all the actual users and managing the applications running on it on its own.
-What would happen if, just like blackmold, security just appeared in your systems and took control?
+What would happen if, just like blackmold, security just appeared in your systems and took control, covering everything with a gross black/orange growth?
 Would it be better, worse, indifferent?
 I mean, it's not like we actually know what's going on in our systems anyways, so why not let some mold take over.

 Also the domain was ~$8 for two years.